What's a zero-gravity massage chair?

 Are zero-gravity massage chairs worth the expense?
 That's a decision best left to the consumer.
 Some people might think the chair's convenience and effectiveness makes the expense completely justifiable.
 Others might prefer to see a human massage therapist -- $4,000 could buy a lot of visits to the spa.

-To learn more about massage chairs and related topics, take a look at the links below.
+To learn more about massage chairs and related topics, take a look at the links on the next page.

 Related HowStuffWorks Articles